 10.4.8.
 Request for extension of submission deadlines for Electromagnetic Transient Models generators may request an extension of the submission deadlines for their EMT models if they are facing significant challenges in procuring them from outside vendors or Original Equipment Manufacturers (OEM), specifically due to the vintage of their equipment.
 It is the CAISO's understanding that the EMT model requires significant levels of proprietary information from the OEM.
 The expertise to develop such EMT models is not widely available, and when there are competing needs for the expertise, the priority is typically given to the newer equipment, which causes significant delays in development of EMT models for older generating units.
 In light of this information, the CAISO has proposed the following process for participating generators to request extensions for submission of EMT models.
-The CAISO will update the "Resource Category and Phase AII Participating Resource IDs" spreadsheet to include a list of generating units that are subject to EMT model requirements, which will allow increased lead time for participating generators to develop new EMT models 15.
-In light of this, the CAISO is making this process applicable only to participating generators subject to Phase 1, 2, 3, and 4, submission deadline requirements.
+The CAISO will update the "Resource Category and Phase All Participating Resource IDs" spreadsheet to include a list of generating units that are subject to EMT models requirements, which will allow increased lead time for participating generators generators to request an participating generators subject to Phase 1, 2, 3, and 4, submission deadline requirements.

-The following process applies to participating generators that are required to submit Electromagnetic Transient Models (EMT) to the CAISO and the applicable PTO.
+The following process applies to participating generators that are required to submit Electromagnetic Transient Models (EMT) to the CA ISO and the applicable PTO.
 Participating

-Version 26.0 ISO Public
+Version 27.0 ISO Public

 Last Revised: COPYRIGHT © 2016 by California ISO.
-All Rights Page 93
+All Rights Page 94

-//2024 Reserved
+04/15/2025 Reserved